Cost of Living in Colombo, Sri Lanka

 We asked foreigners in Colombo what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Colombo typically include a refrigerator, stove, oven, washing machine, and air conditioning unit.
 Other common appliances may include a microwave, dishwasher, and water heater.
-Furniture may also be included in the rental, such as beds, sofas, and tables," wrote an expat living in Colombo.
+Furniture may also be included in the rental, such as beds, sofas, and tables," said one expat living in Colombo.

 About the Author